kevinsinclair83/Week-7/README.md

   - [ ] Steps to recreate: I was able to make a text comment with my name on a post by utilizing the code `<script>alert("Kevin Sinclair")</script>`.

     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
- 3. Persistent XSS exploit commenting as an unauthenticated user (CVE-2015-3440)
+ 3. Persistent XSS exploit commenting as an authenticated user (CVE-2015-3440)
   - Summary:
     - Vulnerability types: Persistent XSS
     - Tested in version: 4.0